past, present, and future

 Finally, social networks present another worrying network effect: the spread of misinformation.

-These are worrying effects for networks that claim to enable communication.
+These are concerning effects for organisations which claim to enable communication.
 But we must remember that these networks are run for profit, and have shareholders and board members to satisfy.
-They need to find a revenue stream, and when offering a free service, some of the only ways to earn money are through selling advertising and selling data.
+They need to find a revenue stream, and when offering a free service, some of the only ways to earn money are selling advertising and selling data.

 Social networks: ad networks, not services